justice-s-j/jjones82-mod12-frontend-/README.md

 - Microsoft Azure

 ## Inspiration
-The idea for this project was adapted from
+The idea for this project was adapted by Professor Colbert from
 [Predicting Year of Marriage – End to End Machine Learning Deployment with Flask and AWS (Part 1)](https://www.youtube.com/watch?v=sm5xeKal72I).

 The original concept was modified to focus on a data science salary prediction use case and